openssl/openssl/doc/designs/ddd/README.md

 As such, these demos are maintained in the OpenSSL repository because they are useful both to current and any future proposed API changes.
-The set of demos may be expanded over time, and the demos in this directory at any one time consitute a present body of understanding of API usage patterns, which can be used to plan API changes.
+The set of demos may be expanded over time, and the demos in this directory at any one time constitute a present body of understanding of API usage patterns, which can be used to plan API changes.